krischer/LASIF/doc/index.rst

 Tutorial
 ========
-SES3DPy works with the notion of inversion projects.
+SES3DPy works with the notion of so called inversion projects.
 A project is defined as a series of iterations working on the same physical domain.
 Where possible and useful, SES3DPy will use XML files to store information.
 The reasoning behind this is twofold.
 It is easily machine and human readable.
 It also serves as a preparatory steps towards a fully database driven full waveform inversion as all necessary information is already stored in an easily indexable data format.

 Creating a new Project
 ----------------------
 The necessary first step, whether for starting a new inversion or migrating an already existing inversion to SES3DPy, is to create a new project.
-In the following the project will be called **MyProject**.
+In the following the project will be called **MyInversion**.

 .. code-block:: bash